 While the First Estate’s hold over French society was not in serious jeopardy, it was being criticised on several fronts.
 The vast majority of French citizens remained devoutly religious, however by the late 18th century French society was thrumming with dissatisfaction and criticism of the organised church.
+Enlightenment writings and ideas questioned the basis of the church’s power.
 There was growing discontent with the higher clergy, a rising sense that these bishops and archbishops acted in their own personal interests rather than the interests of God or the church.
 Evidence reveals a growing disenchantment and lack of trust in the church.
 By the late 1700s, fewer people were joining the priesthood or religious orders, while fewer people were leaving their estates to the church after death.
 A growing number of people drifted away from the Catholic church, either to Freemasonry, Protestant religions or religious apathy and indifference.
 Many who remained in the church believed it was in need of reform and purging of corruption.

 This rising dissatisfaction was not only confined to laymen.
 There was also growing unrest among the lower ranks of the clergy.
 While all ordained persons belonged to the First Estate, there was a diversity of political and theological viewpoints in their ranks.
 Around one-third of all clergy were parish priests or curés.
 Most of these priests well educated, hardworking, compassionate and respected by the people in their parish.
 But parish priests were often disregarded by the higher clergy and poorly paid by the church.
 During the 1700s a gulf began to emerge between some priests, who lived among the poor of the Third Estate and were witness to their sufferings, and the princes of the church.
 Many priests welcomed the summoning of the Estates General in mid-1789, where they were well represented (208 of the First Estate delegates at the Estates General were parish priests).
 In many cahiers de doleance the lower clergy called for greater democracy and consultation in church decision making, as well as a review of the church’s exemption from taxation.
 The liberalism of the lower clergy was reflected by their actions at the Estates General when 149 of their deputies opted to join the Third Estate to form the National Assembly.